Vatisinl/cba_final_project/README.md

 ## WGCNA
 The next stage of the project was to conduct WGCNA to find gene modules that change during ageing process.
 Due to technical reasons we used only samples from heart, liver and lung.

-Data were preprocessed: metadata was created based on GTEx Portal files: GTEx_Analysis_v8_Annotations_SubjectPhenotypesDS.txt and GTEx_Analysis_v8_Annotations_SampleAttributesDS.txt; after sample filtration gene filtration was performed: min 70 counts per a sample; DESeq normalization was performed as well as variance stabilizing transformation.
+The data were preprocessed: metadata was created based on GTEx Portal files: GTEx_Analysis_v8_Annotations_SubjectPhenotypesDS.txt and GTEx_Analysis_v8_Annotations_SampleAttributesDS.txt; after sample filtration gene filtration was performed: min 70 counts per a sample; DESeq normalization was performed as well as variance stabilizing transformation.
 Then power of correlation was chosen for every tissue such minimum power that scale free topology model fit showed in R^2 more than 0.8.

 Then we constructed gene modules using blockwiseModules() with maxBlockSize = 7000 and mergeCutHeight = 0.4.
 If correlation between at least one pair of modules was higher than 0.7 mergeCutHeight was increased on 0.2 until there was no such modules anymore.
 As a result the most significant modules contained several thousands of genes.